Clinical Pastoral Education

 A unit of CPE provides you an opportunity for personal and professional growth as part of an ecumenical and accountable peer group, as you will often be working alongside other students from a variety of schools.
 Working under the observation and instruction of a trained and credentialed CPE supervisor is invaluable preparation for these types of ministries.

-No academic credits are awarded for this requirement as fees are typically paid directly your the CPE site (varying from $400 to $800).
-Students who participate in the Swedish Covenant Hospital CPE program will be billed by NPTS.
-The Swedish Covenant site meets the NPTS degree requirements, but is not an accredited CPE program.
+No academic credits are awarded for this requirement as fees are typically paid directly to you CPE site (varying from $400 to $800).
+Students who participate in the Swedish Covenant Hospital CPE program will be billed by North Park Theological Seminary.
+The Swedish Covenant site meets our Seminary degree requirements, but is not an accredited CPE program.